 The waterfall is lovely to swim in, and there’s a rock in the water that makes an excellent place for photos.

-It’s close by to Spanny Falls and Emerald Pool, so the three together make for a fun afternoon or morning in Dominica.
+It’s close to Spanny Falls and Emerald Pool, so the three together make for a fun afternoon or morning in Dominica.

-Afterward, stop into Zeb’s bistro for lunch which you’ll pass by driving to the falls trailhead.
+Afterward, stop into Zeb’s bistro for lunch, which you’ll pass by driving to the falls trailhead.
 It’s a wonderful French restaurant, but they are only open from 12-3.

-Time required: It depends on how long you swim, but the walk down is not more than 5-minutes each way.
+Time required: It depends on how long you swim, but the walk down is not more than 5 minutes each way.

 4. Spanny Falls